salt-bevy/training/lessons/dns_dhcp_pxe/pxe_boot.md

 If someone else (your IT department) is running a PXE server, they will not appreciate competition.
-Also do not compete with yourself -- like running both a hardware and virtual PXE machine.
+Also do not compete with yourself -- like running both a hardware and virtual PXE server.

 #### The Boot Server and Process